prakash951/Python-AWS-S3PreSignedURL/README.md

 3. Create an **Access Key** and **Secret Key** for your user.
 It is required in **Step 7**.
 Learn more here http://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingCredentials.html#Using_CreateAccessKey

-4. Make sure you have installed **Python** https://www.python.org/downloads/
+4. Make sure you have installed **Python** https://www.python.org/downloads/ .
+This code assumes that you will be installing version 2.x

 5. Install **Pip** from https://pip.pypa.io/en/latest/.
 Pip is required to to install boto.
     Start by downloading pip from https://bootstrap.pypa.io/get-pip.py and then install it using the command ``python get-pip.py``.
 To upgrade pip on Linux run command ``pip install -U pip``